sybrew/the-seo-framework/readme.txt

 		* N.B.
 Advanced Custom Fields overrides the metabox handler styling globally.
 So, that's a thing.
 	* Thanks to cleaning up leftover IE11 support, the Post SEO Settings header-navigation items can now have their text collapse vertically, as was initially intended.
 		* The collapsing now happens 4px before the text touches the icon (instead of 0px).
 Much neater.
+	* Before fetching images from the content, various tags are stripped.
+This prevents sharing tracking images from donation forms, for example.
+	* `.apng`, `.bmp`, `.ico`, `.cur`, `.svg`, `.tif`, and `.tiff` images are no longer taken from the page content for social sharing.
+	* Now, at most 5 images are taken from the content for social sharing.
+	* Sanitizing content for description generation is now more accurate and 10 to 1040 times faster.
+Yip yip yip.
+		* But parsing the images more accurately is slower.
+So that evened it out...
 * **Changed:**
 	* The default sitemap colors are no longer dark/green, but WordPress colored (darker/blue), instead.
 	* The "maximum image preview size" copyright directive bug has been fixed by Google.
 Therefore, the restrictions and warnings have been lifted.